Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_piipelines_with_snowpark_pandas/data_engineering_pipelines_with_snowpark_pandas.md

 ## Data Engineering With Snowpark Pandas
 Duration: 30

-During this step you will learn how to use the Snowpark Pandas API to
+During this step you will learn how to use the Snowpark Pandas API to:
 * Create datframe from a Snowflake table
 * Aggregate data to create new features
 * Join dataframes